maravillas/spectator/README.md

 ### The Basics

-Updaters are functions that take two arguments, the previous map and the new map.
+Updaters are functions that take three arguments, the previous map, the new map, and a list of the keys that changed between the previous and new maps.
 They are expected to return a map of any further changes to apply to the map.

     (defn celsius-to-fahrenheit [c]
       (Math/round (+ (* c (/ 9.0 5)) 32)))

-    (defn update-fahrenheit [old new]
+    (defn update-fahrenheit [old new diff]
       {:fahrenheit (celsius-to-fahrenheit (:celsius new))})

     (defn fahrenheit-to-celsius [f]
       (Math/round (* (- f 32) (/ 5.0 9))))

-    (defn update-celsius [old new]
+    (defn update-celsius [old new diff]
       {:celsius (fahrenheit-to-celsius (:fahrenheit new))})

 Add updaters to maps using <tt>add-updater</tt>, specifying the key(s) they should watch.
 Modify the map using <tt>update</tt>.